gilligan-ees-3310-2020/lab-02-assignment/README.md

 1. Successfully **knit** `lab_02_report_part_1.Rmd` into a `.pdf` or Word (`.docx`) file.

    If you choose to do Part 2 in RMarkdown instead of on paper, also knit `lab_02_report_part_2.Rmd`.
    Otherwise you will turn scans or pictures of your paper homework for Part 2 to Brightspace.
 2. **Commit** your `.Rmd` (rmarkdown) document **and** the `.pdf` or `.docx` file to your local git repository on your computer.
-3. **Push** your local repository to GitHub, so Ms. Best and Prof. Gilligan can see your final results.
+3. **Push** your local repository to GitHub, so Mr. Belanger and Prof. Gilligan can see your final results.

 **The last version of your work that you have pushed by the deadline is what will be graded.**